RIDE WEEKEND DETAILS ARE IN! CLICK TO LEARN MORE

 • When is BellRinger Weekend?

-BellRinger Weekend is October 20-21, 2023.
-The Ride will take place on Saturday, October 21, 2023 and will be preceded by an Opening Ceremony on the evening of Friday, October 20, 2023.
+BellRinger Weekend is October 25-26, 2024.
+The Ride will take place on Saturday, October 26, 2024 and will be preceded by an Opening Ceremony on the evening of Friday, October 25, 2024.

-• I want to Ride.
+• I want to ride.
 Are there fundraising requirements?

 Yes, there is a minimum fundraising commitment for each route as follows:

-• 25 Miles — a commitment of $1,000 for cancer research
+• 25 miles – a commitment of $1,000 for cancer research

-• 50 Miles — a commitment of $1,250 for cancer research
+• 50 miles – a commitment of $1,250 for cancer research

-• 100 Miles — a commitment of $1,500 for cancer research
+• 100 miles – a commitment of $1,500 for cancer research

-• Virtual Ride — a commitment of $500 for cancer research
+• Virtual Ride – a commitment of $100 for cancer research

 Each Rider is required to accept BellRinger’s Fundraising Agreement and Cancellation Policy at the time of registration.
-Per the Fundraising Agreement and Cancellation Policy, Riders who do not meet their fundraising commitment by the fundraising deadline of December 21, 2023 will be charged the remainder of their fundraising commitment to their payment method provided at registration.
+Per the Fundraising Agreement and Cancellation Policy, Riders who do not meet their fundraising commitment by the fundraising deadline of December 20, 2024 will be charged the remainder of their fundraising commitment to their payment method provided at registration.

 • How much is the registration fee for Riders?
 Why do you charge a registration fee?

 The registration fee for Riders is $100.
-This fee helps cover the costs of a Rider participating in BellRinger Weekend and helps ensure that 100% of funds raised by Riders, Virtual Riders, and volunteers directly fund groundbreaking cancer research at Georgetown Lombardi.
+This fee helps cover the costs of a Rider participating in BellRinger Weekend and helps ensure that 100% of funds raised by Riders, Virtual Riders, and volunteers directly funds groundbreaking cancer research at Georgetown Lombardi.
 The registration fee helps to cover the costs of top-notch food at the finish lines, drinks and snacks at rest stops, safety measures on the route, and other costs associated with making BellRinger Weekend an unforgettable experience.

 • What are the routes?
 Are maps of the routes available?